As a new parent, you have enough to worry about.

 Three factors can make a difference in decreasing the environmental impact of cloth diapers, according to that report:

-1. Reusing cloth diapers for a sibling or buying secondhand;
+1. Reuse cloth diapers for a sibling or buying secondhand;

 Combining all these better scenarios “would lower the global warming impact by 40 percent from the baseline scenario.”